CybersecurityAutomationWorkshop/caw2022/index.md

 ## Agenda

-The Workshop will take place 9AM-5PM EDT 2-June-2022.
+The Workshop will take place 9AM-5PM EDT 2 June 2022.

 The four keynote speakers will be:
 - [Dan Solero](./Dan_Solero.md) (AT&T)